ShareTrace: Contact Tracing with the Actor Model: Proposed Scheme

+We assume a system model in which each user owns a mobile device that has device\hyp{}proximity detection (e.g., Bluetooth); and that proximal interactions between devices subsequently allow them, or a digital proxy thereof, to exchange messages over several days.

+In risk propagation, computing infection risk is an inference problem in which the task is to estimate a user's MPIP.
+We derive prior infection probability from user symptoms \cite{Menni2020}, so we refer to it, along with the time of its computation, as a \emph{symptom score}.
+Because the posterior infection probability accounts for contact with other users, we call it an \emph{exposure score}.
+In general, a \emph{risk score} $(\vsym, \tsym)$ is a timestamped infection probability where $\vsym \in [0, 1]$ is the \emph{value} of the risk score and $\tsym \geq 0$ is the \emph{time} of its computation.

+Computing the full joint probability distribution is intractable as it scales exponentially with the number of users.
+To circumvent this challenge, risk propagation uses message passing on a factor graph to efficiently compute the MPIP.
+Formally, let $\graph = (\variables, \factors, \edges)$ be a factor graph where $\variables$ is the set of variable vertices, $\factors$ is the set of factor vertices, and $\edges$ is the set of edges incident between them \cite{Kschischang2001}.
+A \emph{variable vertex} $v \in \variables$ is a random variable that represents the probability of infection for a user.
+For this reason, we use ``user'' and ``variable vertex'' interchangably in this work.
+A \emph{factor vertex} $f(u, v) \in \factors$ represents contact between users $u, v \in \variables$ such that $f(u, v)$ is adjacent to them.
+While belief propagation aims to maximize the full joint distribution \cite{Bishop2006}, risk propagation aims to maximize individual MPIPs \cite{Ayday2021}.

-A \emph{message} $\msg{v}{v'} = \{(\sval, \stime),\ldots\}$ sent from $v$ to $v'$ is a nonempty set of risk scores.
-We assume that contact with others has a non-decreasing effect on the probability of contracting the disease.
-Thus, risk propagation is similar to the max-sum algorithm in that each variable maintains the magnitude of the maximum risk score it receives \citep{Bishop2006}.
-While it is possible for users to come in contact on multiple occasions, we will later show that it is only necessary to retain the \emph{most recent} time of contact.
-In doing so, we reduce the time complexity to compute messages and the space complexity to store the graph.
-The only purpose of a factor is to compute and relay messages between variables.
-Thus, we can modify the topology of the factor graph to only contain \emph{users} such that a user $u \in \users$ corresponds to the \emph{closed neighborhood} of a variable $v$: $u = v \cap \nhood(v)$ where $\nhood(v)$ is the \emph{open neighborhood} of $v$,
+A \emph{message} $\msg{u}{v} = \{(\vsym, \tsym),\ldots\}$ sent from vertex $u$ to vertex $v$ is a nonempty set of risk scores.
+We assume that contact has a nondecreasing effect on a user's infection probability.
+Thus, risk propagation is similar to the max\hyp{}sum algorithm in that each variable vertex maintains the value of the maximum risk score it receives \cite{Bishop2006}.